jelmerk/hnswlib/README.md

 The easiest way to use this library with spark is to simply collect your data on the driver node and index it there.
 This does mean you'll have to allocate a lot of cores and memory to the driver.

-Alternatively you can use the hnswlib-spark / hnswlib-pyspark modulesto shard the index across multiple executors and parallelise the indexing / querying.
+Alternatively you can use the hnswlib-spark / hnswlib-pyspark modules to shard the index across multiple executors and parallelise the indexing / querying.
 This may be  faster if you have many executors at your disposal or if your dataset won't fit on the driver

+You will need to reference this module by passing the following argument to spark

+    --packages 'com.github.jelmerk:hnswlib-spark_2.3.0_2.11:0.0.18'

+If you want to use pyspark you will need to install the python module with

+    pip install -v --user pyspark-hnsw

 Scala example :